 If this happens, Michael Dadashi, CEO of Infinite Recovery, suggests taking the time to research the person you’re reaching out to and creating a message tailored to their needs.

 “Make sure the message is concise and includes a call-to-action that will entice them to respond.
-By showing you took the time to craft a personalized message, you show you value their input and are not just another salesperson trying to close a deal.
-This can help capture their attention and give them the incentive to respond,” he says.
+A personalized message shows you value their input and see them as more than a quota number.
+This captures their attention and motivates a response. ” he says.

 Will Yang, Head of Growth & Customer Success, Instrumentl, also follows the same approach to restart conversations with ghosted leads.

 “We present prospects with a curated list of features that best fit their needs, explain the value these features will bring, and ask them if they'd like to set up a call or continue the conversation further.
-This strategy has helped us win back leads because it's tailored to their individual needs and is not overwhelming with too many options.
-It also helps build trust with the lead and demonstrates our commitment to creating a positive experience for them,” he says.
+This strategy wins back leads because it addresses their specific needs without overwhelming them.
+It also builds trust and shows we're committed to their success.” he says.

 5. Track job changes

-When prospects ghost you, it doesn’t always mean you’ve been too pushy or that your pricing is too high.
+When prospects ghost you, they may have changed jobs while a sales deal is in progress.
 Sometimes, it’s as simple as a prospect changing jobs while a sales deal is in progress.
 A sudden job switch can put the brakes on a deal and make you question next steps at the prospect’s current organization if you haven’t multi-threaded your sales deals.

 But it also creates an opportunity to connect with your prospect and offer relevant solutions that address pain points within their new role.